limix/limix/doc/tutorials/eqtl.rst

 ^^^^

 This tutorial illustrates the use of limix to analyse expression datasets.
-For this illustration, we consider gene expression levels from a yeast genetics study with freely available data .
-These data span 109 individuals with 2,956 marker SNPs and expression levels for 5,493 in glucose and ethanol growth media respectively.
+We consider gene expression levels from a yeast genetics study with freely available data.
+This data set span 109 individuals with 2,956 marker SNPs and expression levels for 5,493 in glucose and ethanol growth media respectively.
 It is based on the `eQTL basics tutorial`_ of limix 1.0, which is now deprecated.